 Another thing I appreciate is the romance angle.
 There’s nothing snarky or “subversive” here, just genuine romantic attraction.
 Burroughs does an excellent job of making you feel Carter’s desire for Dejah Thoris.
 She is a special woman, not just because of her beauty (though that cannot be denied), and it’s completely understandable how John Carter would cut through all the horrors of Barsoom for her.

 “Was there ever such a man!” she exclaimed.
 “I know that Barsoom has never before seen your like.
 Can it be that all Earth men are as you?
 Alone, a stranger, hunted, threatened, persecuted, you have done in a few short months what in all the past ages of Barsoom no man has ever done: jointed together the wild hordes of the sea bottoms and brought them to fight as allies of a red Martian people.”

 “The answer is easy, Dejah Thoris,” I replied smiling.
 “It was not I who did it, it was love, love for Dejah Thoris, a power that would work greater miracles than this you have seen.”

 Give A Princess of Mars a shot and stick with it.
 When you get to that ending, you won’t be sorry.
 I’m getting chills just thinking about it.
-Is so poignant, easily on the level of the finale to The Lord of the Rings.
+It’s so poignant, easily on the level of the finale to The Lord of the Rings trilogy.
 It’s available for free at Gutenberg.org, but I want to buy a hard copy of this for myself.